2006 - The Cluetrain Manifesto Revisited

 Let's have a look now:

-1. Markets are conversations.
-Markets are not conversations.
-Communication structures they are, but conversations they are definitely not.
-Conversations take place in real life bazaars which does not imply they take place in any market.
 Nobody talks back to Google, Amazon, Apple or Microsoft in an even way.
 What the term "markets" means today is not what markets and bazaars and trade fairs used to be in some past.
 You talk to the universe, machines talk to machines, some conservative powerful guys in Asia, Africa and South America get the numbers on paper and fix by handshake still, traders hit computer keys or smartphone buttons, the universe and transistor clusters talk back.
-Google AI, come on, analyze that!

 2. Markets consist of human beings, not demographic sectors.
 In reality, no matter what, demographic sectors are rightly called markets in many ways.
 Some products may profit from being individualized but most people in most fields rightly prefer standardized ware.
 Individual human beings are not stupid enough to selforganize into markets, only semiconscious large groups of people are.
 Humans organize into more complex and holistic things where ever more stuff but by far not every thing is handled by abstracted exchange.
 Market practice is only one aspect of this.